SDU-eScience/Type3-Docs/src/batch/submit.rst

 You do not need to specify any of the following in your job scripts:

 * Partition: The default partition is automatically chosen when your job is submitted.
-* Memory: Your job is automatically assigned 32GB of memory per allocated core, up to 4TB when using a full node.

 MPI jobs